 Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
 The composition and responsibilities of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-Each committee has adopted a written charter that satisfies the rules and regulations of the SEC and the Nasdaq Listing Rules, which is posted to our website at www.rapportrx.com upon the completion of this offering.
-Information contained in, or accessible through, our website is not a part of this prospectus, and the inclusion of our website address in this prospectus is only as an inactive textual reference.
+Each committee intends to adopt a written charter that satisfies the application rules and regulation of the SEC and the Nasdaq Listing Rules, which we will post to our website at www.rapportrx.com upon the completion of this offering.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.